Homemade Pug Food

 OK, they still shed a good deal, but it's definitely less than it used to be. - Improved skin on Gretel

-In addition to the bladder stone problem, Gretel is allergic to corn (it makes her fur fall out and she looks like vultures have attacked) and had always been on the itchy side.
+In addition to the bladder stone problem, Gretel is allergic to corn (it makes her fur fall out, her skin turns black and she looks like vultures have attacked) and had always been on the itchy side.
 We suspected she either has rather sensitive skin generally or may have other mild food allergies.
-Whatever the case, the itchies have stopped since switching to this food. - Food insanity in Polly
+Whatever the case, the itchies have stopped since switching to this food.

 Treats

-In addition to the food above, we occasionally give them high-quality dog treats.
+We rarely give treats.
+When we do, we purchase high-quality dog treats.
 We look for treats with packaging that says things like "all organic ingredients," "no corn," "no preservatives," and "no chemicals."
 We look for lists of ingredients that are all recognizable (e.g., rye flour, eggs, canola oil, peanut butter, molasses).
 There is, of course, some risk that the treats we buy may have things in them that should be avoided by dogs with a history of bladder stones.
-But since commercial treats are not a regular part of the girls' diet, it's a risk we're willing to take.
+But since they are only given rarely, it's a risk we're willing to take.
 (Sliced up bananas and cantaloupe also make really great treats.)

 Vitamins

 Originally when we put Tessa on this diet, the veterinary nutritionist we consulted recommended that in addition to the food, we feed her a multi-vitamin.
-We tried a wide variety of vitamins, including children's gummy vitamins.
-We tried administering them plain, wrapping them in cheese, disguising them in meat, grinding them up and mixing them into her food.
+We tried a wide variety of vitamins in a variety of formats: plain, wrapped in cheese, disguised in meat, ground up and mixed into her food.
 No matter what we did, she would not ingest them.
 She seemed healthy enough and the battle to get vitamins in her was difficult enough that we just gave up on it.

-In retrospect, my wife wonders if perhaps that was for the best, because we don't know whether a standard multi-vitamin (canine, human or otherwise) would have the minerals and other things that cause calcium oxalate bladder stones to form.
+In retrospect, my wife wonders if perhaps that was for the best, because we don't know whether a multi-vitamin would have the minerals and other things that cause calcium oxalate bladder stones to form.